Question

 Resume Experts • 10+ Years Experience

-Instead of using the word establish repeatedly, use action verbs that show exactly how you created value and what methods you used to build something new.
-Consider the context: did you launch a program, implement a system, or pioneer a new approach?
-Each scenario calls for a more specific verb.
+Instead of using the word establish, use dynamic action verbs that showcase exactly how you created value and what methods you used to achieve results.
+This approach transforms a basic statement into a compelling achievement that captures attention.

 Better Alternatives to Use Instead